alex-cantor/The-Complete-CPTS-Cheatsheet/sqlmap.md

     - Ex. `--union-cols=17` if we know the number of columns of the vulnerable SQL query
   - `--union-char='<character>'`
   - `--union-from=<table>`

+## Database Enumeration

+### SQLMap Data Exfiltration

+- SQLMap has a predefined set of queries for all supported DBMSes

 # Understanding the output

 - Common messages you may receive include: